chuboe/idempiere-installation-script/README.md

 # The purpose of this file is to make installing iDempiere on Linux much easier.

-# You can install all necessary components on a single server, or you can separate the server and database onto different machines using this script with different parameters.
+You can use this script to install all components on a single server, or you can separate the WebUI and database onto different servers.
+By choosing the correct command options, you choose what to install.

 # The script is currently hardcoded to work well on Ubuntu 12.04 LTS.
 I will eventually make the script more graceful; however, it is very important to me to keep the script readable.
 There is as much value in understanding the script is there is utility in using it.